“STRONGER TOGETHER” Mural

 NEWARK ARTSOURCE IN ACTION

-Newark Arts brokered local art buys for Barclay’s partner Per Scholas, an IT tech training organization that is new to Newark
+Newark Arts was the artist liaison for Barclay’s partner Per Scholas, an IT tech training organization that is new to Newark.

 Working with Newark Arts was one of the highlights of opening our new office in Newark.
 They listened to our vision and seamlessly facilitated the process of choosing an artist.
 We couldn’t be happier with the result – the murals by artist Kern Bruce are the heart of our new space, and are loved not just by our Newark team, but across the organization.

 Newark Arts brought together children from two arts organizations to brighten the PSEG Federal Square Switching Station with mosaics.